-D. Pension contributions
+Pension contributions

-Employer contributions to executive management pension schemes are a form of deferred income which has become increasingly important in recent years.
+Employer contributions executive to management pension schemes are a form of deferred income that has become increasingly important in recent years.
 The amounts involved can be substantial.
-These contributions are a form of disguised fixed remuneration, i.e. as unrelated to performance.
+These contributions are a form of disguised fixed remuneration. i.e. as unrelated to performance.